thorhalvor/rabbitmq-stream-mixing/README.md

-# rabbitmq-stream-mixing
+# RabbitMQ stream Clients Mixing

-Mixing different clients to test the stream parser AMQP 1.0 and AMQP 091
+The scope of this repo is to mix different clients to test the stream parser AMQP 1.0 and AMQP 091.

+Clients should work by producing and consuming with differnt protocols (AMQP 091 and AMQP 1.0)